stbenjam/stbenjam.github.io/_posts/2020-09-29-slack-is-toxic.md

 Not to mention the fear of missing out.
 You’re on holiday?
 What important discussions are you missing on Slack while you’re sitting on the beach?
 Well, thankfully you can just pop in for a second to check it out since you have the mobile app!
+If you forget to check the app on vacation, the notification bubble will be there when you get back, as well as all the Slack e-mails urgently telling you all the stuff you missed.

 People have a responsibility to use tools appropriately, and manage their work-life balance, but at a certain point the evidence is so